gnevercodes/springBoot-learning/Maven/readme.md

 3. snapshot version mean's its a work in progress.
 4. change version in dependency and it changes it
 5. use intellJ builin dependency search.

+### parent module and child modules.

+1. so you can different modules with different xml files over there.
+2. but common ones can be put in the parent.xml pom file and be reused.
+   `multi module maven project`.